Ryan Gill, Engineer

 It goes without saying that a frozen boiler condensate pipe is one of the things every homeowner, landlord, and tenant dreads.
 There’s no worse feeling than waking up in the morning and realising that your boiler has stopped working because of the cold weather.
-That feeling just gets worse when you notice that the cause of the breakdown is because of a frozen pipe.

-What is a condensate pipe?
-It’s the pipe in which water is drained from and is disposed of with your usual waste water.
 As you can imagine, this pipe is essential.
 If it freezes internally, this can cause a lot of problems and should be fixed as soon as possible.

 The first, most important thing to do is to locate the frozen pipe.
 It’s important that you don’t take drastic measures to move or remove the pipe entirely - a Gas Safe Registered engineer should be the only person to complete any physical pipe work.
 However there are things you can do to help fix the frozen pipe without the need for a registered professional to come to your home.

 By using a kettle or a microwave, heat up a little water.
 The water shouldn’t be boiling, as this can cause further damage to your boiler pipe.
 The water should be at a warm enough temperature to thaw the frozen pipe a little, but not too hot as this will ruin it.

 Note: By using boiling water, you run the risk of damaging the frozen condensate pipe, so make sure the water is of an optimal temperature.

 The frozen part of the pipe should be covered with warm water.
 If you know where your pipe is frozen, you can target this area first.
 If not, you can start with the main outlet.
 This will help to unfreeze the pipe in different areas.

 After this, you can check with your boiler whether this has been a success.